 Treat your tastebuds on Chiswick High Road

 Chiswick’s properties and residents are a varied bunch.
 Families queue up for the spacious Georgian and Edwardian houses, sought-after schools and plentiful parkland, such as lovely Turnham Green, which leads off the main road.
-Young professionals love it here, too, thanks to its proximity to Central London (six miles to be exact) and luxe riverfront apartments.
+Young professionals love it here, too, thanks to its proximity to Central London and luxe riverfront apartments.

 “In the middle of the development is one of its most redeeming features: landscaped private gardens designed by Macfarlane + Associates.
 These formal orchard gardens provide a pleasing focal point along with that all-important outdoor space with a play area for kids to enjoy.” – HomeViews Property Pro on Chiswick Gate